 Take a look at Manchester United’s share price performance over the last three months on the graph below.
 It’s always important to remember that past performance is no indication of future results.

-Train adopts what is known as a long-term investment approach.
-This means, when he buys a company, he is prepared to wade out any short-term market movements – commonly known as volatility – and take a three-year view, or more.
+When he buys a company, he is prepared to wade out any short-term market movements – commonly known as volatility – and take a three-year view, or more.
 As a result, achievements on the pitch and recent scandals, such as the ESL, do not overly influence his decision to buy or sell.
 This is something he says all investors should bear in mind when considering buying a football club stake.

 But Ben Yearsley, an investment consultant at Fairview Investing, says investors must accept they lack any sort of decision-making power.
 “Despite being listed, majority owners have almost total control due to the size of their shareholding,” he added.
 This lack of control was evident during the ESL proposal, which resulted in widespread fan protests.